dd32/td-gh-ex/readme.txt

 3. Log into your WP admin panel and click on the Appearance then goto Themes tab.
 4. Now click on the sampression-lite theme to activate it.
-5. Complete all of the required inputs on the theme Options page (in the WP admin panel) and click "Save Changes".
+5. Complete all of the required inputs on the theme Options page (in the WP admin panel) and click "Save".

 6. Change Logo and Favicon:
  = Login to your wp-admin area and go to Appearance -> Theme Options.
  = Select Logo & Icons Tab
- = Upload your required logo asw well other favicons and different sizes of apple touch icons.
+ = Upload your required logo as well favicon and different sizes of apple touch icons.

 7. Social Media:
  = Login to your wp-admin area and go to Appearance -> Theme Options.
  = Select Social Media tab
- = Here you can add your facebook and twitter id which appears at the top of the site after search section.
+ = Here you can add your facebook and twitter id which appears at the top of the site after search form.

 8. Advance Setting:
  = Login to your wp-admin area and go to Appearance -> Theme Options.
  = Select Advance tab
  = Here, additionally you can add different codes to the header and footer of theme.
-Please be careful to add codes becuase it might crop your theme files/funtions.
+Please be careful to add codes becuase it might crop the functionality and appearance of theme.